ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-rollup.md

      };
    }
    ```
-    Out of these parameters, a few are particularly important and are likely to be configured by the chain owner: **chainId**, **DataAvailabilityCommittee**, **InitialChainOwner**, **MaxCodeSize** and **MaxInitCodeSize**.
-The other parameters, while part of the chainConfig, typically use default values and are less frequently modified.
-In the [Chain Config Parameter](#chain-config-parameter)  section, we will delve into each of these important parameters in more detail.
+    Out of these parameters, a few are particularly important and are likely to be configured by the chain owner: **chainId**, **DataAvailabilityCommittee**, **InitialChainOwner**, **MaxCodeSize**, and **MaxInitCodeSize**.
+While part of the chainConfig, the other parameters typically use default values and are less frequently modified.
+We will detail these essential parameters in the [Chain Config Parameter](#chain-config-parameter) section.
 Additionally, we'll guide you through using the Orbit SDK to effectively set and customize these configurations, ensuring that your Orbit chain is tailored to your specific requirements and operational needs.

-All the parameters explained in this section are customizable, allowing the chain deployer to either stick with default settings or specify new values.
-In the upcoming sections, we will dive deeper into what each of these parameters represents and how you can utilize the Orbit SDK to configure them effectively for your Orbit chain deployment.
+All the parameters explained in this section are customizable, allowing the chain deployer to stick with default settings or specify new values.
+In the upcoming sections, we will dive deeper into what each parameter represents and how you can utilize the Orbit SDK to configure them effectively for your Orbit chain deployment.

 <h3 id="chain-config-parameter">Chain Config Parameter</h3>

-In this section, we provide detailed explanations of key configurable parameters within the `chainConfig` for Orbit chain deployment and guide you on how to utilize the Orbit SDK to generate the desired `chainConfig` JSON string.
-These parameters play a crucial role in defining the characteristics and operational parameters of your Orbit chain.
+In this section, we provide detailed explanations of key configurable parameters within the `chainConfig` for Orbit chain deployment and guide you on utilizing the Orbit SDK to generate the desired `chainConfig` JSON string.
+These parameters play an important role in defining your Orbit chain's characteristics and operational parameters.
 Here are the parameters you need to know about:

 1. **chainId**: This is the unique identifier for your Orbit chain.
 It differentiates your chain from others in the ecosystem.

 2. **DataAvailabilityCommittee**: This boolean parameter determines the nature of your Orbit chain.
 Setting it to `False` indicates a Rollup chain, whereas `True` configures it as an Anytrust chain.

-3. **InitialChainOwner**: This address is crucial as it denotes who initially owns and has control over the chain.
+3. **InitialChainOwner**: This address is crucial as it denotes who initially owns and controls the chain.

 4. **MaxCodeSize**: This parameter sets the maximum size for smart contract bytecodes on the Orbit chain.
 For comparison, the Ethereum mainnet has a limit of 24,576 Bytes.

-5. **MaxInitCodeSize**: Similar to `MaxCodeSize`, this parameter defines the maximum size for the **initialization** code on your Orbit chain.
+5. **MaxInitCodeSize**: Similar to `MaxCodeSize`, this parameter defines the maximum size for your Orbit chain's **initialization** code.
 The Ethereum mainnet limit is 49,152 Bytes for reference.

 To make the configuration process user-friendly, the Orbit SDK includes an API named `prepareChainConfig`.
 This API allows you to input the above parameters and receive a `chainConfig` JSON string in return.
-Any parameters not provided will default to standard values, which are detailed in the [Orbit SDK](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1f251f76a55bc1081f50938b0aa9f7965660ebf7/src/prepareChainConfig.ts#L3-L31).
+Any parameters not provided will default to standard values, which are detailed in the [Orbit SDK documentation](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1f251f76a55bc1081f50938b0aa9f7965660ebf7/src/prepareChainConfig.ts#L3-L31).

 Here is an example of how to use the `prepareChainConfig` API in the Orbit SDK to set up a chain with a specific `chainId`, an `InitialChainOwner` (denoted as `deployer_address`), and configure it as an Rollup chain: